iceprosurface/remote-async/readme.md

 [![Build Status](https://github.com/iceprosurface/remote-async/actions/workflows/merge.yml/badge.svg)](https://github.com/iceprosurface/remote-async/actions/workflows/merge.yml) [![codecov](https://codecov.io/gh/iceprosurface/remote-async/branch/master/graph/badge.svg)](https://codecov.io/gh/iceprosurface/remote-async)

-## install
+## Installation

 ```
-# npm
+# Using npm
 npm i remote-async
-# yarn
+# Using yarn
 yarn add remote-async
+# Using pnpm
+pnpm add remote-async
 ```

-## why
+## Why use remote-async?

-This is a lib for using promise under the protocol like socket(just like a normal request under http).
+This library allows the use of promises over protocols like sockets (similar to a standard HTTP request).

-It has been specified a simple format between service and use a system like Subscribers - Publishers to get update.
+It utilizes a simple format for communication between services and employs a Subscribers-Publishers system for updates.

-The server can be use under any protocol like socket, web worker event etc.
+The server can operate over any protocol, such as sockets, web workers, events, etc.

-## how to use
+## Usage

 ### iframe event